crawl/crawl/crawl-ref/docs/crawl_manual.rst

   use of magical devices.
 Ogres mature almost as quickly as Humans.

-  Their preferred methods of avoiding beatings are dodging and the use of shields.
-Their large size prevents them from wearing most forms of armour.
-  Ogres are proficient at using all types of melee weapons, but all sophisticated forms of missile combat are awkward for them.
+  Their preferred methods of avoiding beatings are dodging and the use of shields, but they can also use armours made from magical hides, since these accommodate their large frames.
+Ogres are proficient at using all types of melee weapons, yet all sophisticated forms of missile combat are too awkward for them.
 They are, however, good at throwing things, in particular boulders.

 Deep Dwarves (DD)
   Deep Dwarves are short, hardy people who, unlike their extinct surface